-- 5. Assessment of the effectiveness of the bollard trial began in November 2009.
-This involved: - (a) A survey comprising qualitative interviews with local business people, property owners, residents, managers of emergency services, providers of security services and drivers who park in Poplar Street and Ash Street. - (b) Analysis of crash data from 2004-2009. - (c) Observations by the Christchurch Safer City Officers of the presence of vehicles and pedestrian behaviour each time they visited the area. - 6.
-The bollard trial results indicate that the bollard closure has been very successful in preventing through traffic, therefore improving pedestrian safety, and has not unduly inconvenienced local businesses, property owners or residents.
-However the trial has also highlighted that vehicles park in Poplar Street between the bollards and Lichfield Street, both in the currently designated parking spaces and across the street in an unstructured way.
-(Note that on 24 June 2010 Council approved the removal of all parking spaces at all times in Poplar Street, effective on commencement of the physical works for the tram.)
-For continuity, and to avoid public confusion, staff recommend extending the bollard trial until the Special Consultative Procedure is completed and a decision has either resulted in the declaration of a pedestrian mall or another means of improving pedestrian safety has been established. - 7.
-Based on the results of the bollard trial, the Council staff now recommend that part time pedestrian mall continue as a permanent fixture.
-Other options that have been considered and rejected regarding this proposal are detailed in paragraph 19 of this report.
+- (b) Analysis of crash data from 2004-2009. - (c) Observations by the Christchurch Safer City Officers of the presence of vehicles and pedestrian behaviour each time they visited the area. - 6.
+A report on the results of the study is available on request.
+These results indicate that the bollard closure has been very successful in preventing through traffic, therefore improving pedestrian safety, and has not unduly inconvenienced local businesses, property owners or residents.
+However the trial has also highlighted that vehicles park in Poplar Street between the bollards and Lichfield Street, both in the designated parking spaces and across the street in an unstructured way.
+An extension of the trial is needed until the Special Consultative Procedure is completed and a decision has either resulted in the declaration of a pedestrian mall or another means of improving pedestrian safety has been established. - 7.
+Based on the results of the bollard trial, Council staff now recommend that part time pedestrian mall continue as a permanent fixture. - 8.
+Tram tracks are scheduled to be laid along Poplar Street during the winter of 2010 and the design for the tracks includes provision for automatic bollards.
+The introduction of the tram, and the decision of the Council on 30 June 2009 for the direction of the tram route to flow from north to south along Poplar Street, requires that the one way flow in the street be changed for all vehicles. - 9.
+The declaration of a new part time pedestrian mall and the one way street changes require the use of the Special Consultative Procedure.